danieldimit/6d-pose-estimation-with-ml-in-ar/README.md

 * The 5 datasets used for training and evaluation - [Google Drive](https://drive.google.com/open?id=1xiS53HLcr5vGQRmiOt7Yotwso9g-ddht)
 * The weights for SSPE and Betapose - [Google Drive](https://drive.google.com/open?id=1XQGH31AxFJWjLGV19yYY9HBrvVzqMojH)

+#### General information
+This project is a fusion of [SSPE](https://github.com/microsoft/singleshotpose/), [Betapose](https://github.com/sjtuytc/betapose) and [Gabriel](https://github.com/cmusatyalab/gabriel).
+The `betapose` and `sspe` directories are used for training and evaluation.
+The `tools` directory contrains useful tools like projectors, dataset converters and augmetors as well as PLY-manipulators which are mainly useful for data preparation.
+The `gabriel` directory contains the [Gabriel](https://github.com/cmusatyalab/gabriel) code base with 2 new proxies (cognitive engines) for Betapose and SSPE.

+The programs were run with Nvidia driver 418.87 and CUDA version 10.0.
+Betapose and SSPE (including their gabriel proxies) were run on Python 3.6.8, while the 2 other servers of Gabriel were run on Python 2.7.16.

 #### Speed demo

 [![Speed demo](https://img.youtube.com/vi/4mMKnfgYzVU/0.jpg)](https://www.youtube.com/watch?v=4mMKnfgYzVU)